poiv/SoftUni-SE/README.md

-# SoftUni-SE
+# SE coursework at SoftUni
-Exercises from SoftUni's courses
+This repository contains exercises and exam solutions from Software University's courses.

 ## Certificates